ThomasMertes/seed7/src/read_me.txt

   os_chown(name,uid,gid): Function to be used instead of chown()
                           under the target operating system.
                           If not defined chown() is used.
-When chown() is not supported this macro is defined empty.
+If chown() is not supported this macro is defined empty.